NMDAR Symp

 Session 2: Preclinical research of NMDA-related neuropathologies: comparing animal models across the NMDA-disease spectrum.

-Chair: Eduard Parellada (H. Clinic/Univ. de Barcelona/IDIBAPS)
+Chair: Eduard Parellada (H. Clinic/Univ. de Barcelona/IDIBAPS/CIBERSAM)

-14:30 - 15:10 Estíbaliz Maudes (University Medical Center Göttingen)
+14:30 - 15:10 Estíbaliz Maudes (University Medical Center Göttingen) Modelling anti-NMDAR encephalitis, from passive transfer to active immunization models

 15:10 - 15:50 Christian Geis (Jena Univ.
 Hospital).
 NMDA receptor encephalitis: from molecules to network.

-15:50 - 16:30 Ji Hu (ShanghaiTech University, Shanghai)
+15:50 - 16:30 Ji Hu (ShanghaiTech University, Shanghai) Anti-NMDAR Autoantibodies: Circuit Mechanisms of Pathology and Therapeutic Applications

 16:30-17:00 Coffee break

-17:00 - 17:40 Katharina Schmack (Crick Institute, London)
+17:00 - 17:40 Katharina Schmack (Crick Institute, London).
+Hallucinating mice, ketamine and anti-NMDAR autoimmunity – towards mechanistic treatments for psychosis

 18:20 - 19:30 Posters with Wine and cheese (CEK)